IOHprofiler/IOHanalyzer/README.md

 ```Shell
 > git clone https://github.com/IOHprofiler/Post-Processing.git
 ```
-To download, please click the green button on this page.
+To download, please click the green download button on this page.

 To start the post-processing tool, please execute the following commands in the __R console__:
 ```r
 > shiny::runApp('/path/to/the/clone/folder')
 ```

-# Online Service
+# <a name="server"></a>:construction: Online Service
-:construction:
-Alternatively, we have built a server to put this tool online, which is currently hosted in __Leiden University__.
-The server can be accessed via [TBD](https://github.com/wangronin/IOHProfiler).
+Alternatively, we have built a server to put this tool online, which is currently hosted in [Leiden Institute of Advanced Computer Science](https://liacs.leidenuniv.nl/), Leiden University.
+The server can be accessed via [this link](https://github.com/wangronin/IOHProfiler).

+# :construction: Documentation
+The details on the experimentation and post-processing tool can be found in [this link]().

 # Data Preparation
 Data preparation is fairly easy for this tool.
 Just compress the data folder obtained from the experiment and uploaded it.
 Currently, we support two data format: